SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 Photo: GBA_1240_grid_integer_1px_black with Opacity set to 1.00

 ![GBA_1240_OGbezel_grid_integer_1px_black](https://github.com/user-attachments/assets/173a72e6-567e-4d42-a798-4124b3c21ea9)
-Photo: GBA_1240_OGbezel_grid_integer_1px_black (Located in Requested Overlays)
+Photo: GBA_1240_OGbezel_grid_integer_1px_black (Located in Requested Overlays.)

-***MAKE SURE TO TURN OFF THE FOLLOWING IN THE "On-Screen Overlay" MENU***
+***MAKE SURE TO TURN OFF THE FOLLOWING IN THE "On-Screen Overlay" MENU.***

-- "Hide Overlay When Controller Is Connected" Set this to OFF
+- "Hide Overlay When Controller Is Connected" Set this to OFF.
-- "Auto-Scale Overlay" Set this to OFF
+- "Auto-Scale Overlay" Set this to OFF.
 - I also recommend messing with the overlay Opacity.
 See how you like it.